ANSSI-FR/Open-ISO7816-Stack/README.md

 $ gcc -Ireader/inc
 ```

-When linking your own projet you have to point out the path to the static library :
+When linking your own project you have to point out the path to the static library :

 ``` shell
 $ ld -Lpath/to/staticlib/folder/ -lreader